eclab/grains/dave/docs/TRS.md

 Alternatively, the 5V SOURCE from the 4ATT/MIX has a 1K ohm resistor, so that's 2220 ohms total, which should be plenty.

+I would not connect directly to 5V on the bus: there's no resistor.

 ### Connection from an MCO/1 or MB/1 Etc. is UNSAFE

 However using the THRU on the MCO/1, MCC/4, etc., or any output from the MB/1 is **probably unsafe**.
 The MB/1 has no resistor, and the MCO/1 etc. have a 100 ohm resistor only.